Greenery that creates a neighbourhood

 As natural as possible.
 As innovative as necessary.

 Gemeinnützige Baugenossenschaft Grünwald e.G. has been providing housing for its members in the municipality of Grünwald since it was founded in 1949.
-This is interesting because the neighbourhood is better known for expensive villas and prominent residents than for buildings owned by a non-profit cooperative.
-The existing buildings along Oberhachinger-, Josef-Sammer-, Josef-Kogler-, Josef-Würth- and Fritz-Kneidl-Straße, which date back to 1950 and comprise 26 houses, 155 residential units and the administrative office of the building cooperative, were successively demolished between 2016 and 2023 and reorganised as a neighbourhood.
-The aim was to create living areas with a lively and intact neighbourhood in which different ways of life, from single households to large families, from young to old, come together.
-The result is sustainable and energy-efficient buildings that also minimise life cycle costs with maintenance and repair.
+This is interesting because the neighbourhood is known for expensive villas and prominent residents rather than for buildings owned by a non-profit cooperative.
+The existing buildings along Oberhachinger-, Josef-Sammer-, Josef-Kogler-, Josef-Würth- and Fritz-Kneidl-Strasse, dating from 1950 and comprising 26 houses, 155 residential units and the administrative office of the building cooperative, were successively demolished between 2016 and 2023 and restructured as a neighbourhood.
+The aim was to create living areas with a vibrant and intact neighbourhood in which different ways of life, from single households to large families, from young to old, come together.
+The result is sustainable and energy-efficient buildings that also minimise life cycle costs including maintenance and repair.

 City Grünwald